SwagSoftware/kisak-thug/README.md

 #### TODO
-- CMake Project
-- Fix Ped Models not attempting to load in
 - Fix NetPlay
 - Unstub Additional Gfx features (particles, billboards, ...)
 - Fix resolution code to not be hard-stuck at 640x480